Nirajkumar19/Learn-React/README.md

 Types of Hooks:-
 1) useState() -> return a superpower arr.
 UseState will rerender the whole component after changing with the new value in state variable.
 It means whenever state variable change, react do the reconcillation cycle(Re-render the component).
 2) useEffect -> Render the data after the component render cycle is completed
+3) useParams -> This hook helps to get the id given in the path

 # Virtual DOM:-